chrismile/sgl/README.md

 export PATH=$PATH:"/c/msys64/usr/local/bin"
 ```

-Please note that, when launching programs using SGL on Windows, either the library path of SGL
+Please note that, when launching programs using sgl on Windows, either the library path of sgl
-(i.e., /usr/local) needs to be included in the PATH variable, or the DLL file needs to be
+(i.e., /usr/local/bin) needs to be included in the PATH variable, or the DLL file needs to be
 copied to the application directory containing the executable.
 When launching the program
 outside of the MSYS shell, the MinGW/MSYS DLL directories also need to be included in the PATH
 variable.
 To permanently modify the MSYS PATH variable, /etc/profile needs to be edited.